aWildOtto/elgoog/README.md

 # Elgoog: Mountain madness hackathon 2019 project
 It is a nightmare when you are lying on your bed but you want to seach some stuff on google.
 Now, you have a new tool to do that without using Google on your phone.

-# So, What is it really?
+## So, What is it really?
+This project performs an simple search task using an overcomplicated and unnecessary process.
 It is an over-complicated and completely unnecessary search app made to compete for the topic described below:

 ## Hackathon topic: The Rubey